Dementia Therapists in Chicago, IL

 Clinical Social Work/Therapist, LCSW

-I believe that every individual is unique, and that starting therapy can be difficult no matter your age.
-A person’s mental health is very important, and while it can be burdensome to start the process of improving it, reaching out for support is an important first step.
+I believe that every individual is unique and I understand that starting therapy can be difficult no matter your age.
+A person’s mental health is very important, and while it can be burdensome to start the process of improving it, reaching out for support is an important, and sometimes the hardest, first step.
 I want to make the process of finding a therapist that works for you easy and painless.
 Even if I end up not being the right fit, I will help to find someone who I believe will work well with you and your needs.

 Lydia Wardin